Captain's Log

 All participants struggled with finding the "New Pattern" button on Task 2, describing it as "buried" or "hidden".

-Participants without prior experience with products like this needed more guidance & context, saying they would like to have an onboarding tour of the app
+Participants without prior experience with similar products needed more guidance & context, saying they would like to have an onboarding tour of the app

-Participants' mental models around what info belongs in Settings vs Account was still split evenly, even after knowing this product has account- & line-specific settings
+Mental models around Settings vs Account information remained split, even after knowing this product has account- & line-specific settings

 View full report

-Based on the findings above, I prioritized 2 revisions:
+Based on the test findings, I prioritized 2 revisions:

 Results